 And while most of its routes are operated within the U.S., it has an extensive route network to Mexico, Central America, and the Caribbean as well.
 This is all on top of offering 2 free checked bags on every flight and breaking customer satisfaction records year-after-year.

 The airline has an award-winning loyalty program, too.
 Southwest Rapid Rewards points can be redeemed on any Southwest flight with no blackout dates, giving you the ultimate flexibility to travel whenever you’d like.
 Coupled with the airline’s Companion Pass benefit, you can bring a companion on any Southwest flight you choose to fly — whether booked with points or cash.

-If you love to fly free (who doesn’t?!), join the Southwest Rapid Rewards loyalty program!
-You’ll earn points for flights, shopping, dining, and more that you can redeem for free travel.
+So if you love to fly for free (and let’s be real: who doesn’t?!), join the Southwest Rapid Rewards loyalty program.
+You’ll earn points for flights, shopping, dining, and more which can be redeemed for free travel.

 Table of contents

 - Why Would You Want to Earn 100,000 Points?

 - Use Southwest Rapid Rewards Credit Cards

 - Using Those 100,000+ Southwest Rapid Rewards Points